deepshwang/imu_floorDetection_URL/README.md

-# CSV to Kaggle form
+# Floor Type Detection and Localization using IMU
  This code is designed for specific types of data format Converts IMU csv data to kaggle format